 Carefully roll that bad boy up.
 Get your fingers in there and ensure the two sausage half meet and the seem is sealed well.
 Ooh.
 That's tasty.

 At that point stick a thermometer into the middle of it.
 You want 160-165 degrees.
 It's done.
 For the love of all that's holy, do not take out the thermometer.
 It's just a port for all the juice to come out.
 Take it out and let it be the showcase for 15 minutes or so.
-No cutting until it's settled - again, all the juice runs out.
-Never cut a freshly cooked piece of meat.
-Ever.

 And, there it is.
 Four pounds of artery-clogging pork.
 The Bacon Explosion.